tomheaton/mcjty-website/docs/1.18/ep1.md

 }
 ```

 This class uses the `@Mod.EventBusSubscriber` annotation to ensure that it will be registered on the correct bus for receiving `GatherDataEvent` events.
 This event is fired when your mod is started using the 'runData' profile.
-This is a special mode where there will be no normal Minecraft screen but objects are registered as usual and then GatherDataEvent is fired giving this event a chance to generate jsons.
-These jsons will be generated in the 'generated' folder in your project.
+This is a special mode where there will be no normal Minecraft screen but objects are registered as usual and then GatherDataEvent is fired giving this event a chance to generate JSON files.
+These JSON files will be generated in the 'generated' folder in your project.
 Don't make manual changes inside that folder because they will be overwritten whenever you do this generation again!

 :::danger Warning
 Whenever you use an annotation like `@Mod.EventBusSubscriber` on a class all 'event' methods (methods that use `@SubscribeEvent`) need to be static!